Disputes Between Business Partners in Chile: Causes, Legal Options, and How to Resolve Them

 Can a partner sue another for damages caused to the company?
 Yes.
 If the managing partner acted negligently or disloyally to the detriment of the company, the other partners may bring liability claims, either directly or through the company.
 In corporations, the law also establishes a presumption of director liability in certain cases — such as the approval of related-party transactions in violation of the law — which significantly facilitates these claims.

-What is the difference between the shareholders' agreement arbitrator and the bylaws arbitrator?
+What is the difference between the arbitrator of the shareholders' agreement and the arbitrator of the bylaws?
 They are not interchangeable.
-The shareholders' agreement arbitrator has jurisdiction over disputes arising from that contract between the parties.
-Matters of corporate public policy — such as dissolution — fall within the jurisdiction of the arbitrator under the articles of incorporation or bylaws.
-Furthermore, article 125 of Law N°18.046 requires submission to statutory arbitration — without the option of going to ordinary courts — not only for those who hold the dual role of director and shareholder, but also for shareholders whose shares exceed 5,000 UF in book or market value at the time of the claim.
+The arbitrator of the shareholders' agreement has jurisdiction to resolve controversies arising from that contract between the parties.
+Matters of corporate public order, such as the dissolution of the company, fall within the exclusive jurisdiction of the arbitrator of the articles of incorporation or bylaws.
+It should also be recalled that, as a general rule, disputes between partners and shareholders are subject to mandatory arbitration (article 227 No. 4 of the Courts Organization Code).
+The ability to "withdraw" the dispute and bring it before the ordinary courts under article 125 of Law No. 18,046 operates only in the absence of a bylaw provision and is, in any event, not available to directors, managers, principal executives, or to shareholders whose shares exceed 5,000 UF in book or market value at the time the claim is filed.

 In Varela Abogados we advise partners and shareholders at every stage of a corporate dispute: from the preventive review of bylaws and shareholders' agreements to representation in arbitration and litigation proceedings.
 Learn more about our dispute resolution practice or contact us directly for a consultation.